Hizomboga/ocmt/.oc/config.md

 ## Rules

 1. Use lowercase for the type
+1.5.
+Keep the commit message short and 1-2 lines.
 2. No scope (e.g., use `feat:` not `feat(api):`)
 3. Use imperative mood in description ("add" not "added")
 4. Keep the first line under 72 characters